wzx140/welding_prediction/README.md

 - `cd welding_prediction`
 - `python main.py`

-For visualization
+For tensorboard
-- `python log/visualization.py`
+- `tensorboard --logdir log/tsb`

 ### DEBUG
 If you want to use **tfdbg**, you should,